 With support from the ZSL-EDGE Fellowship, my team and I have sampled habitats across the Western Ghats to study this species and its habitat.
 We are currently gathering baseline data to understand the basic biology and ecology of this frog.
 We have actively involved people living around known dancing frog habitats in the process of data collection, and to our surprise, they were able to even show us some new sites of the Kottigehar Dancing Frog.

 We have also created posters to initiate conversation and get people to start talking about this incredible species.
 In the future, we will also plan to release an infographic designed by cartoonist and illustrator Rohan Chakravarty, to help create more awareness about the species.

 If you have seen the dancing frog or if you stumble upon one in its natural habitat, I urge you to not handle the frog and maintain at least a meter and a half distance from the individual.
-Throughout the study period, my team and I have observed that the frog is easily disturbed by human presence – just our body heat and noise is enough to cause a disruption.
-The picture of the frog in hand was clicked by my team mate while I handled the frog with gloves (for scientific purposes only).
+Throughout the study period, my team and I observed that the frog is easily disturbed by human presence – just our body heat and noise are enough to cause a disruption.
+The picture of the frog in hand was clicked by my teammate while I handled the frog with gloves (for scientific purposes only).
 I have undergone extensive training with the Zoological Society of London and have learnt how to handle amphibians with care and with the least disturbance.
-It doesn’t matter if you are a filmmaker, photographer, an explorer or just an enthusiast; it is important to be mindful of the impacts and the disturbance caused by such activities.
+It doesn’t matter if you are a filmmaker, photographer, explorer or just an enthusiast; it is important to be mindful of the impacts and the disturbance caused by such activities.